The House on the Edge of the Park

-The House on the Edge of the Park (La casa sperduta nel parco) is a 1980 English-language Italian exploitation horror film written by Gianfranco Clerici and Vincenzo Mannino, and directed by Ruggero Deodato.
+House on the Edge of the Park (La casa sperduta nel parco) is a 1980 English-language Italian exploitation horror film written by Gianfranco Clerici and Vincenzo Mannino, and directed by Ruggero Deodato.
 It stars David A. Hess and Giovanni Lombardo Radice as two criminals who infiltrate a posh gathering in a villa and violently turn against the partygoers after they mock them.
 The film is a loose remake of The Last House on the Left (1972), in which Hess also starred.

 Plot

-Alex is a serial killer driving around New York City at night when he spots a young woman, Susan, moving alongside him.
+Alex is a serial killer driving around NYC at night when he spots a young woman, Susan, moving alongside him.
 He follows her to a nearby park, where he rapes her before strangling her to death.
 He then takes her locket as a trophy.

 Sometime later, Alex and his friend Ricky are closing the underground garage where they both work, planning to go to a local disco.
-Before they can leave, a Cadillac pulls in with a young, well-dressed couple, Tom and his girlfriend Lisa, asking for help with their car.
+Before they can leave, a Cadillac pulls in with a young, well-dressed couple, Tom and his girlfriend, Lisa, who ask for help with their car.
 Alex refuses to help them, saying the garage is closed, but the slow-witted Ricky decides to help and quickly fixes the problem.
 Tom tells Alex and Ricky that they are driving to a friend's house in New Jersey for a party and invites them along.
 Before leaving, Alex stops by his locker, filled with various weapons he uses to murder people, and takes a straight-edged razor.

-The four arrive at a large villa, welcomed by the owner, Gloria, and her friends, Glenda and Howard.
-Minutes later, it becomes evident to Alex and Ricky that the rich people are looking for easy thrills.
+The four arrive at a large villa, where they are welcomed by the owner, Gloria, and her friends, Glenda and Howard.
+Minutes later, it becomes clear to Alex and Ricky that the rich people are seeking easy thrills.
 Gloria asks Ricky to do a striptease to some disco music and is further humiliated by being goaded to drink alcohol with each move.
 However, Alex stops Ricky before he strips completely naked.
 Tom, Howard, and Glenda next play poker with Ricky while Lisa begins sexually teasing Alex and invites him upstairs to shower with her, only to push him away.

 As Alex becomes more frustrated, he sees the hosts cheating at poker with Ricky.
 Alex pulls out the straight-edge razor, and a fight breaks out between him and Howard.
 Alex throws Howard outside the back door, beats him viciously, and throws him into the pool.
 Laughing, Alex urinates on Howard and drags him back inside, tying him to a piano leg and proclaiming that he is running the party now.